juanlizarazo/address-book/README.md

 # Address book

-This address book is a simple but functional web-app that features:
+This address book is a simple but fully functional web-app that features:

 - [Ruby on rails 4](http://rubyonrails.org/)
 - NoSQL database [mongodb](https://www.mongodb.org/) (2.6.10) with denormalized data model using embedded documents for faster reads.